-Grande works closely with more than a dozen Cabernet Sauvignon grape growers and about a half-dozen Chardonnay grape growers for Jordan’s two singular wines.
+Dana works closely with more than a dozen cabernet sauvignon grape growers and about a half-dozen chardonnay grape growers for Jordan’s two singular wines.
 Her long relationship with our winemaker, her intimate knowledge of microclimates and soils throughout Northern Sonoma County and her expertise in viticulture are utilized to advise growers on how best to optimize their practices to produce grapes for Jordan’s balanced style of wine.

 She has two daughters, and her husband also works in the wine business.
 They reside in Healdsburg.